LogtalkDotOrg/logtalk.org/_posts/2019-11-13-many-worlds-design-pattern.md

 instead of a root object.
 In this alternative, the concrete family objects import the category instead of extending a root object.
 The advantage is that it's no longer possible to send messages to the root entity itself that could never be answered as it represents an abstraction.
+A more classical solution is to define `family` as a class instead of a prototype (or category) and to define concrete families like `addams` as class instances.

 ### Parametric object based solution